dmhuehol/EnvAn-WN-Phase-2/README.md

 precipfilterASOS: Current version (9/28/17) of MATLAB function to filter a soundings structure by presence of precipitation as detected by ASOS.
 Currently in very early stages of development.
 Tags: in progress, ASOS, sounding, filter

-surfacePlotter: Current version (10/17/17) of MATLAB function to visualize ASOS five-minute surface conditions data.
+surfacePlotter: Current version (10/20/17) of MATLAB function to visualize ASOS five-minute surface conditions data.
 Currently in very early stages of development.
-Updated 10/18/17 with further development; now capable of finding and extracting data from a given time span.
+Updated 10/20/17 with further development; extracts subset structures and plots surface RH, P, T, and Td data for given ranges of day/hours (wind plot and weather code plots are added, but in early stages of implementation).
 Tags: in progress, ASOS, surface observations

 Other files: